 In many ways, Seesmic illustrates the ugly side of the Web 2.0 landscape – and there are a lot of Seesmic-like startups out there that have been financed because it was perhaps a cool, new idea, it had an engaging entrepreneur or someone believed it was a potential acquisition target as the online giants looked for services to differentiate themselves.

 Today, the business model is back in vogue.
 Without a way to make money, startups will have a difficult time getting financed.
 And startups who don’t have a business model right now better find one soon, which explains why many of them are slashing costs to give themselves more time to find a viable way to make revenue.

-This includes Twitter, which has rumbled along attracting lots of users but, amazing, still have no way to make money.
+This includes Twitter, which has rumbled along attracting lots of users but, amazingly, still has no way to make money.
 I mean, they haven’t introduced a simple concept as advertising yet.
 That’s just dumb but this kind of behavior won’t exist for long.
 (Note: I stand corrected.
 Twitter launched advertising in Japan last year.
 I wonder why it hasn’t been expanded into other places.)

-More: BusinessWeek has a good column what the financing crisis really means for venture capital.
+More: BusinessWeek has a good column on what the financing crisis really means for venture capital.
 As well, Rafe Needleman put together a list of 11 “troubled” companies, including Twitter, Zillow, Pandora and DailyMotion.
-That said, I would argue his inclusion of Skype, MySpace and Second Life is puzzling given they’re large, revenue-generating businesses.
+That said, I would argue his inclusion of Skype, MySpace, and Second Life is puzzling given their large revenue-generating businesses.

 Finally, a new study suggests VCs are – surprise, surprise – less confident these days.
 You don’t need a study to recognize that!